interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 and type `shell command`.
 VSCode should then show an option for installing 'code' in your PATH.

+### Visualizition module

+Our starter code includes a vizualize tool `text_adventure_games.viz` which will allow you to view your game map as a directed graph.
+To use this, you will also need to install graphviz.
+There is both the graphviz app and the graphviz python library, which is a wrapper for the app.
+You can find instructions on how to install graphviz from their website here: [graphviz.org/download/](https://graphviz.org/download/)

 #### Try out the Tutorial

 After you have downloaded the code, started your virutal envionment and launched VSCode, you should work through the `HW1_Tutorial.ipynb` notebook that we created to show off the basics of our text adventure game platform.
 Here's a screenshot of the notebook that you'll see.